konda-karadla/doula/frontend/tasks.md

 6. Task 7 → Task 8 (Deployment)

 ### Parallel Development:
-- Task 3 (Web App), Task 4 (Admin Portal), and Task 5 (Mobile App) can be developed in parallel after Task 2 is complete
+- Task 3 (Web App) and Task 4 (Admin Portal) were developed in parallel after Task 2
+- Task 5 (Mobile App) is postponed pending planning and architecture review
-- Task 6 (Integration Testing) can start once any app is complete
+- Task 6 (Integration Testing) can start with completed web applications
 - Task 7 (UI/UX Testing) can be done incrementally with each app

 ## 🎯 Success Criteria